-So, be the best understudy of the living Christ's Holy Spirit within you and you will not only have the heart and soul that Loves Like Jesus Loves but also God's love will always be expresses itself powerfully in you like it did in Jesus!
+So, be the best understudy of the living Christ's Holy Spirit within you and you will not only have the heart and soul that Love Like Jesus Loves.
+And God's love always expresses itself powerfully like it did in Jesus!

-ENGAGING God -- Alan - Jacobsen
+ENGAGING God -- Bob Clarkson